-- A child's IEP and placement must be reviewed at least once a year. - The purpose of the annual review is to determine the child's progress, to modify or develop a new IEP, and to revisit the student's disability classification and placement level. - Note Parents may request a review at any time during the year.
+- A child's IEP must be reviewed and placement determined at least once a year. - The purpose of the annual review is to determine the child's progress, to modify or develop a new IEP, and to revisit the student's disability classification and placement level.
+However, parents may request a review at any time during the year. - Parents have a right to observe their children in her/his current or proposed special education classroom or to designate a person to observe on their behalf.
+Parents can bring with them to observe, or send in their place, a person with professional expertise in the area being observed or a person who can facilitate observation for a parent with a disability or language translation needs.
+Parents can observe at any time during the year, but schools can request reasonable notice, etc.